 First in Flight

-So you always thought the Wright Brothers were the first to fly a plane?
+You always thought the Wright Brothers were the first to fly a plane?
 Well, it depends what country you're from.

 If you watched the opening ceremonies of the Rio de Janeiro Olympics in 2016, you might have been surprised to see a celebration of the first manned flight in an aircraft, and it wasn't the Wright Brothers.
 What's this, you might have said.
 Flagrant pseudohistory?
 Well, maybe, and maybe not.
 Historical "firsts" are not always cut and dried.
 We saw this in stark detail back in episode 154 about who was first to break the sound barrier.
 Not only are some historical claims questionable, some goalposts are subject to interpretation.
 Need a flight be powered to be called the first?
 Need it be controlled?
 Need it travel a certain distance, last a certain duration, crest a certain altitude?
 All of these come into play when we try to learn who was the first to fly an airplane.

 Many inventors were part of the saga toward the first flight, but we can only include a few here.
 Those we'll discuss today have the strongest claims, and since there's no firm place where we can draw the line, I'm going to draw it at how many we can squeeze into a Skeptoid episode.
 (Gustave Whitehead and Richard Pearse are two I omitted because their claims are not considered reliable.)
 So without further ado, let us now delve into history's timeline, and see what our characters were up to, and when.